thib76X/exerciseCompass/README.md

 when you have finished.
 You must enter in your folder my-app. then you must install some packages because i used some.
+IF YOU WANT TO SEE SOME APPLICATION OF THE DIFFERENT LIBRARIES, you can see them in the project OnlyReactJS/DifferentLibraries

 You must run:
   - npm install formik (to make form)                            NOT IN THE PROJECT